samuel-rosa/spsann-doc/ppl.md

 ## Criteria

-The main goal of our method is to produce a sample pattern with a uniform distribution of the number of points per lad-distance class (**PPL**).
+The main goal of our method is to produce a sample configuration with a uniform distribution of the number of points per lad-distance class (**PPL**).
 This can be achieved in our implementation setting `criterion = "distribution"`.
 Mathematically speaking, we minimize the sum of differences between a